rseichter/automx2/README.md

 [Mobileconfig](https://support.apple.com/de-de/guide/profile-manager/pmdbd71ebc9/mac), Microsoft's
 [Autodiscover](https://docs.microsoft.com/de-de/exchange/architecture/client-access/autodiscover?view=exchserver-2019)
 and Mozilla's [Autoconfig](https://developer.mozilla.org/de/docs/Mozilla/Thunderbird/Autokonfiguration) in one tool. automx2 is successor to automx.
-It has been designed to be easier to setup, easier to configure and easier to use.
+It has been designed to be easier to set up, easier to configure and easier to use.

 ## Copyright